 Mode of instruction

-Only the article can be part of a resit.
+Only the grant application and the article can be part of a resit.

 Inspection and feedback

 How and when an exam review will take place will be disclosed together with the publication of the exam results at the latest.
 If a student requests a review within 30 days after publication of the exam results, an exam review will have to be organized.

 For substantive questions, contact the lecturer listed in the right information bar.